wchen258/cs655-fall2020-network/document.md

 # GBN with SACK

 The experiments are conducted with the same parameters.
+As we can see, GBN indeed retransmits more packets compared with SR under the same setting.

 **statistical result for trace**